near/docs/docs/2.develop/lock.md

 contract or balance.

 :::tip Upgrading Locked Contracts
 Please do note that, while no external actor can update the contract, the contract **can still upgrade itself**.
-See [bellow](#programmatically-updating-contracts).
+See [this article](upgrade.md#programmatic-update) for details.
 :::